fameteor/KAI-app-template/README.md

 Nb : the spinner do not change the state of the application, the keyboard or other events are thus active as in the current state.
 If you want to disable the keyboard or other events, you need to do go to a specific state you have to define.

 TBD :
-- change the overlay size depending on the application layout options : portrait/landscape, header/or not, softkeys or not...
 - make spinner hidden on startup without user code.

 # Screen layout